Critical set for surface diffeomorphisms revisited: Preliminaries about dominated splitting

-In fact, this statement is stronger for any recurrent non-periodic point (in particular, it does not belong to a normally hyperbolic attracting arc) it holds that both local unstable branches are large, or at least one local unstable branch is large and the other goes up to an intersection point of the center unstable with the stable manifold of a semiattracting periodic point.
-More precisely, there is $\e>0$ such that for any recurrent non-periodic point it holds that either $W^{cu}_{\e}(x)=W^{u}_{\e}(x)$ or there is one center unstable branch, namely $\Ga^{cu}_{\e}(x)$, that coincides with $W^{u,+}_{\e}(x)$ and there is a point $x'\in \Ga^{cu, -}_{\e}(x)$ (the other center unstable branch of $W^{cu}_\e(x)$) such that $x'\in W^s(q)\cap \Ga^{cu, -}_{\e}(x)$ where $q$ is a semi-attracting periodic point and $\Ga^{cu,-}_{[x, x']}(x)= W^{u,-}_{\e}(x)$, where $\Ga^{cu,-}_{[x, x']}(x)$ denotes the arc of center unstable branch with extreme points $x$ and $x'$.
+\begin{remark} For recurrent non-periodic points, a stronger statement holds: both local unstable branches are ``large", or at least one is large and the other extends to an intersection with the stable manifold of a semi-attracting periodic point.